A History of the Azores

 I’ve fallen for a waitress at the Old Stone Bank,

-her black eyes, like yours, gazing into Neverland.
+her green eyes, like yours, gazing into Neverland.

 Under the jaw of a bone shark, brotherly John